List of NHL rivalries: Montreal Canadiens vs. Toronto Maple Leafs

-The Canadiens–Maple Leafs rivalry is the oldest in NHL history.
-From 1943–79, the two teams met each other in the playoffs 15 times, and faced off in five Stanley Cup Finals.
+The Canadiens–Maple Leafs rivalry is the longest-running in NHL history.
+From 1943 to 1979, the two teams met each other in the playoffs 15 times, and faced off in five Stanley Cup Finals.
 While the on-ice competition is fierce, the Leafs–Habs rivalry is symbolic of the rivalry between Canada's two largest cities: Toronto and Montreal, and by extension its two major linguistic groups, anglophones and francophones and their status as hubs for English Canada and French Canada, respectively.

 The rivalry is illustrated in the iconic Roch Carrier short story "The Hockey Sweater".
 Published in 1979, it recalls an incident from his boyhood in 1946, Sainte-Justine, Quebec, as a childhood Canadiens fan whose mother mistakenly buys him a Toronto Maple Leafs sweater to wear in his neighbourhood hockey games.
 It remains a timeless favourite in Canadian literature.

 Notably, the Canadiens and the Maple Leafs have won the most Stanley Cups in the NHL, with 24 and 13, respectively.
 As a result of their success, they have the two largest fanbases in the entire league – both teams have an influx of visiting fans in their home arenas when they play each other.
-However, neither team has won the cup since the 1990s when Montreal won the cup in 1993, and Toronto all the way back in 1967.
+However, neither team has won the cup since the 1990s when Montreal won the cup in 1993, and Toronto in 1967.

+As of the end of the 2024–25 season, Montreal leads the regular season record, 367–303–88–14, and the playoff record, 46–32 against Toronto.